Stock Video Guide – What is Stock Footage and How to Use It

 One time and money-saving tool available for anyone making a film, commercial, music video, news segment, etc., is stock footage.
-With stock footage, someone else already spent the time and money creating stock video clips that you can use in your own projects.
+With stock footage, someone else already spent time and money creating stock video clips you can use in your projects.

 While stock footage can’t and shouldn’t replace every scene in your project, you might find it’s an affordable way to fill in some scenes for your project.

 Stock footage, also known as stock video or B-roll, is pre-filmed footage that can be purchased and used in a variety of projects and films.
 Stock footage can be licensed and saves filmmakers the time and money of shooting original material.

 Common types of stock footage include sports clips, animal clips, family videos, nature videos, aerial videos, cityscape videos, food videos, slow-motion clips, transportation clips, and more.